okeeffed/developer-notes/manual/Kubernetes/Microservices.md

 To find the traces, you need to find the svc **LoadBalancer** port for Jaegar Query and then you can access the web url using the port.

+This ports are only internal, so you would either need to expose the IP address or use `kubectl port-forward` to forward all the ports on.

 ## 7.11 Istio Metrics with Grafana

 Similar to Jaegar, you can find the Grafana service by getting the services for the Istio System.